JoryHogeveen/home-assistant-merge-db/README.md

 - Close the docker-compose terminal with `Ctrl+C` and run `docker-compose down` to clean up
 - Done!

-For me all of the old data is now longterm statistics, but I'm not sure if that's always the case.
-Just looks weird for one day in most views.
+### Troubleshooting
+All the data from the corrupt database is now "long-term statistics" in Home Assistant.
+This means that it will not show up in the normal views, but you can still access it via "show more" on most cards or entities.